 The master bathroom was transformed from a small, dated room to a serene, spa-worthy space for the Fergusons to relax.

-To give this room the relaxing, spa-vibe I decided to use gray and white carrara marble tiles throughout the entire room.
-The countertops, the herringbone-laid tile, ceiling tiles and shower tiles were all various shapes of carrara marble tile.
-This effect of tile floors, walls and ceiling added an unexpected dimension to the space that truly transformed it to a light and airy retreat.
+To give this room the relaxing spa-vibe, I decided to use gray and white carrara marble tiles throughout the entire room.
+The countertops, herringbone-laid tile, ceiling tiles, and shower tiles were all various shapes of carrara marble tile.
+This effect of tile floors, walls, and ceiling added an unexpected dimension to the space that truly transformed it to a light and airy retreat.